-- Several organizations from KW4 OHT (i.e., Camino, Lutherwood, Woolwich Community Health Centre) along with other partner organizations (i.e., Langs, YMCA, Counselling Collaborative Agencies, etc.) and community organizations (i.e., Somali Canadian Association of WR, Muslim Women of Cambridge, etc.) are jointly planning a Youth Wellness Community Conversation on June 13th to discuss the creation of Youth Wellness Hubs in Waterloo Region. - Youth Wellness Hubs Ontario offers a model that combines recreation, school support, mental health services, and connection, all designed with input from youth and led by the community. - Ontario Structured Psychotherapy (OSP) Program: - On April 21, 2022, Ontario Health officially announced that our region's Ontario Structured Psychotherapy (OSP) application submitted jointly by members of the Counselling Collaborative and the Centre for Family Medicine was approved. - We are excited that Waterloo Region is in the first wave of the broader rollout of this important program and went live in December 2022. - In Waterloo Region, OSP is provided in partnership with the members of the Counselling Collaborative of Waterloo Region and the Centre for Family Medicine, by 2 full time therapists, with clients being able to be seen at the location of their choice. - The OSP program provides access to publicly funded, evidence-based, short-term (8-12 weeks), cognitive behavioural therapy (CBT) and related approaches to clients with depression, anxiety, and anxiety-related conditions. - Anxiety disorder and depressive episodes where among the top 5 diagnosis for those frequenting the Emergency Room and we are hopeful this program will have a positive impact in this area. - Priority populations include people without access to healthcare benefits, those living on a low income, people who are Indigenous, Black and other people of colour, Francophone, those who identify as 2SLGBTQ+, people living with disabilities and people living in remote areas. - Wait times for initial contact for an intake assessment is 4 to 8 weeks during which time walk-in counselling is available at Camino.
+- Ontario Structured Psychotherapy (OSP) Program: - On April 21, 2022, Ontario Health officially announced that our region's Ontario Structured Psychotherapy (OSP) application submitted jointly by members of the Counselling Collaborative and the Centre for Family Medicine was approved. - We are excited that Waterloo Region is in the first wave of the broader rollout of this important program and went live in December 2022. - In Waterloo Region, OSP is provided in partnership with the members of the Counselling Collaborative of Waterloo Region and the Centre for Family Medicine, by 2 full time therapists, with clients being able to be seen at the location of their choice. - The OSP program provides access to publicly funded, evidence-based, short-term (8-12 weeks), cognitive behavioural therapy (CBT) and related approaches to clients with depression, anxiety, and anxiety-related conditions. - Anxiety disorder and depressive episodes were among the top 5 diagnosis for those frequenting the Emergency Room and we are hopeful this program will have a positive impact in this area. - Priority populations include people without access to healthcare benefits, those living on a low income, people who are Indigenous, Black and other people of colour, Francophone, those who identify as 2SLGBTQ+, people living with disabilities and people living in remote areas. - Wait times for initial contact for an intake assessment is 4 to 8 weeks during which time walk-in counselling is available at Camino.